Study on minorities in criminal justice system

 To view our videos, you need to

 install Adobe Flash 9 or above.
 Install now.

 Then come back here and refresh the page.

-ALBANY, N.Y. -- Community leaders held a forum after a new report shows an over representation of minorities in the Capital Region's penal system.
+ALBANY COUNTY, N.Y. -- Community leaders held a forum after a new report showed an over-representation of minorities in the Capital Region's penal system.

-The report shows the percentage of minorities arrested and convicted in the area is twice that of the general population and four times as many are hit with prison sentences.
+The report showed the percentage of minorities arrested and convicted in the area is twice that of the general population and four times as many are hit with prison sentences.

 People at Tuesday night's forum said it's important for law enforcement officials to recognize and stop any racial bias.
-Many acknowledging the solution say the problem starts at home.
+But many acknowledge the solution to the problem starts at home.

-"It increases the level of poverty, unemployment is increased in our neighborhoods- families are torn apart.
-People who have be incarcerated and on parole can't vote so they are not taking part in the community in a constructive way," said Dr. alice green, forum organizer
+“It increases the level of poverty, unemployment is increased in our neighborhoods - families are torn apart.
+People who have be incarcerated and on parole can't vote…so they are not taking part in the community in a constructive way,” said Dr. Alice Green, a forum organizer.

 "There are steps to be taken, assistance to families right through the education system to avoid introduction to the criminal justice system," said Chief Steve Krokoff.

 The study looked at the criminal justice system within Schenectady, Rensselaer, and Albany counties.